yousufbuhari/yousuf-buhari-portfolio/README.md

 ## 📋 Available Scripts

+In the project directory, you can run:

-- `npm start` - Start development server
+- `npm start` — Runs the app in development mode at [http://localhost:3000](http://localhost:3000)
-- `npm run build` - Create production build
+- `npm run build` — Builds the app for production to the `build` folder
-- `npm test` - Run test suite
+- `npm test` — Launches the test runner in interactive watch mode
-- `npm run eject` - Eject from Create React App (irreversible)
+- `npm run eject` — Removes Create React App configuration (irreversible)

 ## 🔒 Security Notes